rifkihp/rifkihp.com/content/guest-posts/2020-07-26-democratizing-coding.md

 ## Moving to the Cloud More Quickly

-Meanwhile, many companies are [moving their software engineers completely to the cloud](https://cloudacademy.com/blog/cloud-migration-benefits-risks/), at least temporarily.
+Meanwhile, many companies are [moving their Software Developers completely to the cloud](https://cloudacademy.com/blog/cloud-migration-benefits-risks/), at least temporarily.
 In light of the ongoing pandemic, cloud platforms have proved advantageous for many companies who now must rely on employees working remotely.
 The cloud has allowed programmers to keep working and companies to continue to operate, even during this very uncertain period.

 For some companies, this is old hat.
 As a fully-distributed company, automation software specialist Zapier has hundreds of remote employees over 17 time zones and 28 countries.
 It utilized the cloud to enable its team members to continue to collaborate via Zoom, Slack, and Quip.